Instanton representanton of Plebanski gravity. Gravitational coherent states: Transformation into the instanton representation action of Plebanski gravity

 Note that $b^i_a=b^i_a(\vec{a},\vec{\theta})$ is the result of rotating the internal index of $\beta^i_a$, which corresponds a $SO(3,C)$ transformation.
-It then follows that $a^a_i=a^a_i(\vec{a},\vec{\theta})$, which now has six degrees of freedom, is the corresponding gauge transformed version of $\vec{a}=(a_1,a_2,a_3)$ which has just three degrees of freedom.
+It then follows that $a^a_i=a^a_i(\vec{a},\vec{\theta})$, which now has six degrees of freedom, is the corresponding gauge transformed version of $\alpha^a_i=Diag(a_1,a_2,a_3)$ which has just three degrees of freedom.
 The transformation (\ref{STATE19}) induces an embedding $\Omega_{Kin}\rightarrow\Omega_{diff}$, where $\Omega_{diff}$ is defined as a diffeomorphism invariant phase space with action

+From (\ref{STATE20}) one makes the identification $K\equiv\hbox{det}b$.
 By the notation $Sym(\Psi)$ is meant that $\Psi_{ae}=\Psi_{ea}$ is symmetric.
 We can remove this restriction by allowing $\Psi$ to have an antisymmetric part while imposing the constraint that this antisymmetric part vanishes.
 We can also constrain the $SO(3,C)$ frame by imposing a constraint on $\vec{\theta}$.
 In conjunction with the aformentioned constraints and the constraint on the eigenvalues $\lambda_f$ we will impose the following constraints on the unreduced phase space $\Omega_{Inst}$, given by

-The constraints (\ref{STATE21}) can be obtained by the variation of Lagrange multipliers $(a_0,N,N^i)$ in the following action
+The constraints (\ref{STATE21}) can be obtained by the variation of Lagrange multipliers $(a^f_0,N,N^i)$ in the following action